 This post is not sponsored by any brand of knit foot.
 It’s an honest review of my feelings toward this sweet little presser foot.
 It does contain Amazon Affiliate links which I make a small commission off if you happen to buy anything.
 This costs you nothing in addition and also helps support my blog!
 So thanks!

 In the aforementioned post, I mentioned the knit foot and said it was my fave.
 This has not changed.
 It’s also the foot I tend to get so comfy using that I forget to watch for thicker seams and end up having to re-buy because the rubber foot can come off.

 Yes, you can put the rubber foot back on, but I find that after the first time it pops off, it continues to do so.
-Maybe the next time it happens I’ll get my husband to brave the superglue for me (since I’m clumsy), but I’ll admit I have rebought this a few times.
+Maybe the next time it happens I’ll get my husband to brave the super glue for me (I don’t do super glue on my own, haha!), but I’ll admit I have rebought this a few times.
 I have a knit foot graveyard because as a result of rushing through my projects.

 Anyway I mention the above in honest caution, but not as a deterrent.
 It’s something the makers of the knit foot could improve upon.
 When you approach your thicker seams with the knit foot, sloooooow down.
 If it looks at all like your needle is getting closer to the blue rubber foot, that’s because it the rubber part is moving up AKA coming off of the foot.
 This is not what you want.
 If you’re not careful, the needle will thread through your rubber piece and havoc will ensue.
 Don’t let this happen to you.